 - Create packaging that can be reused: Companies can deliver an added bonus to customers while also reducing waste by creating custom packaging that can be reused—such as a sustainable tote bag or pouch.

-How to choose the right packaging solutions for your business
+How to choose the right packaging for your Ecommerce business

-When choosing the right packaging for your business, there's a lot to consider.
+When choosing the right packaging for your ecommerce business, there's a lot to consider.

 Before you shell out on custom-designed boxes and monogrammed tissue paper, you first need to determine how much you can allocate to packaging.
 Once you have considered your cost of goods and all the other expenses involved in running your business, you should know how much you can spend per product.